Throngs await Trump's official 2020 re-election kick off in Florida | DW | 18.06.2019

 The new 'silent majority'

 Recent media reports on leaked internal poll numbers showing Trump trailing Democratic challengers in several key states led the president to fire three pollsters on Monday.
-Trump said such polls don't exist, calling the news "fake" and saying polls don't matter anyhow.
+Trump responded to the unfavorable facts by claiming that such polls don't exist, calling the news "fake" and then denying the importance of voter surveys.

 Those assertions are reminiscent of Richard Nixon's famous claims that a "great silent majority" of Americans supported him despite broad and vocal opposition to his policies in the late 1960s.

-That sentiment was echoed by Orlando resident Eduard Whelan Portilla:"Trump voters don't identify themselves in polls and they don't put out yard signs.
+That sentiment was echoed by Orlando resident and Trump supporter Eduard Whelan Portilla:"Trump voters don't identify themselves in polls and they don't put out yard signs.
 They are afraid of Democrats breaking them and throwing stones at their houses.
 So there is a tremendous amount of secret support for Trump."

 Asked about the chances of Trump being re-elected, Portilla said, "It is going to happen again, because the news media and the Democrats are a bunch of fools."